 Keep it simple and do it slowly to begin with.

-Like my previous post on how to plan and succeed at your 2018 goals, your meal plan should be achievable so don’t make it too elaborate to start off.
+Your meal plan should be achievable so don’t make it too elaborate to start off.

 Check your work calendar for the week ahead.